kickereb/Ambulance-Service/README.md

 # Ambulance-Service
-An application designed to acquire position of a victim via phone call and send a nearest respondent ambulance by the shortest path using dijkstra's algorithm.
+An application designed to acquire position of a victim via call and send a nearest respondent ambulance by the shortest path using dijkstra's algorithm.